Piper J-4

 The Piper J-4 Cub Coupe is a two place side-by-side version of the Piper J-3 that was built between 1938 and 1942 by Piper Aircraft.
-It was Piper's first model with side-by-side seating; combined with docile low-speed handling, this made it a good trainer.
+It was Piper's first model with side-by-side seating.

-J-4 development
+Development

 The fuselage of the J-4 was wider than the J-3 and the aircraft had a fully enclosed rear decking to the fuselage top.
 The first J-4s had a Continental 50 hp A50 engine with upward-facing exhaust ports, an open cowl, oil and spring landing gear, a modified tail wheel system and many other changes.
 The early J-4 had a comfortable cockpit but was slower than most side by side aircraft of the day.

 The 1940 J-4A gained a fully enclosed cowling, a Continental 65 hp A65 engine, and aft auxiliary fuel.
 The J-4B was fitted with a 60 hp Franklin 4AC-171 engine.
 The final version was the 1941 J-4E which sported a 75 hp Continental engine and redesigned interior.
 The main fuel tank was moved to the wing along with a header tank.
 Performance was now on par with similar contemporary types, but the attack on Pearl Harbor sealed its fate as all civilian aircraft manufacture came to a stop with the entry of the United States into World War II.

 Some J-4s had another unique feature in the tail construction: the stabilizer was made of stainless steel tubing, riveted together with gussets.